nicklhw/vault-docker-compose/README.md

 # Vault Terraform Demo with Docker Compose

+**THIS REPO IS NOT FOR PRODUCTION USE**

-Stand up a 3 nodes Vault Enterprise environment using Docker compose.
+Stand up a 3 nodes Vault Enterprise demo environment quickly using Docker compose.

 # Quick Start
 1. Obtain a Vault Enterprise license.